talfik2/techproed-dscapstone/README.md

 # techproed-dscapstone
-In this repository, I've shared the projects I've created in my Data Scientist Role at TechProEducation
+In this repository, I've shared the projects I've created in my Data Scientist Role at TechProEducation.
+You can reach each capstone project on a **different branch** representively.

 1. SQLAlchemy